Stalkero/lcloud-aws/README.md

 ## Enable swap

 I've been given information about how much disk free space is left.
-To confirm this i've checked the actuall disk free space with command: `df -h`
+To confirm this i've checked the actuall disk free space with command:

+`df -h`

+To confirm i am not using any swap i used `htop` to verify no swap is activated and no such swap memory have been used

 I've noticed i only have about 12 gigs of disk free space.
-So i've decided to create swap file of a size of 4GB by using commmand: `fallocate -l 4G /swapfile`
+So i've decided to create swap file of a size of 4GB by using commmand:

+`fallocate -l 4G /swapfile`

+I've given proper permission to the file so only the root can modify it's contents:

+`chmod 600 /swapfile`

+I've formatted the file so it can be used as a swap:

+`mkswap /swapfile`

+And enabled swap file by using:

+`swapon /swapfile`

+To confirm swap have been enabled i've cheked it with `htop` and the swap file has been enabled with a size of 4GB